 Anyway, holding the pulley nut with a 19-mm wrench while tightening the fan nut will torque both nuts to 40 ft-lb.
 Then, of course, once the whole assembly is reinstalled in the car, the pulley nut must be removed to get the fan belt on.
 (See our Fanbelt Replacement Procedure.

-Rob provided some further insight - I haven't needed to do this job, but I think "loading" the pulley end of the shaft by gripping it in a vice would not do it any good at all when the other end is torqued to 40 ft-lbs.
+Rob provided some further insight - I think "loading" the pulley end of the shaft by gripping it in a vice would not do it any good at all when the other end is torqued to 40 ft-lbs.
 I suppose that with an impact driver you'd only need to get someone strong to wrap a towel round the pulley and hold it, whilst the second person gives the impact driver a good whack or two.
 Inertia of the fan and alternator should make it easy enough to loosen.

 Dave recorded the following experience regarding fan cleaning - I successfully took my fan/alternator assembly apart, thanks to my new handy-dandy impact driver.
 Piece of cake.
 It had obviously never been taken apart before -- it was FILTHY in there!
 I took the fan assembly all apart and gave all the parts a thorough cleaning, then a fresh coat of paint.
 Then I installed the fan and associated bits on the beautiful new alternator.

 Cleaned and Painted Fan

 Regarding recommendations that Dave replace the fan, Rob wrote - I'm a little puzzled about the need to replace the fan.
 It spins to a max of about 8500rpm (4800 engine rpm), and I guess it could be damaged on a stock engine by overrevving the engine, but unless it's causing vibration, I would think it's still okay.
 Mine's done 248,000 miles without any problems at all.
 At Rob's suggestion Dave did not replace the fan, and has had no troubles (after initial problems).